Hello, I’m Megan!

 🖍 My dissertation, “Crayon Rebellion: The Material Politics of North American Pastels, 1758-1814,” investigates the role of the pastel medium in shaping revolutionary ideas and settler-colonial identities.

-🏛 I am a 2024-2025 Smithsonian Institution Predoctoral Fellow at the Smithsonian American Art Museum and the National Portrait Gallery.
+🏛 I am the 2025-2026 Barra Foundation Fellow in Art and Material Culture at the University of Pennsylvania’s McNeil Center for Early American Studies.
+Previously, I was a 2024-2025 Smithsonian Institution Predoctoral Fellow at the Smithsonian American Art Museum and the National Portrait Gallery.
 Read more about my work here.

 Research Interests